tapdata/tapdata-docs/docs/pipeline-tutorial/sql-server-to-bigquery.md

 In today's age of rapidly expanding data, companies are increasingly turning to [BigQuery](https://cloud.google.com/bigquery/docs)  in order to extract valuable insights and further modernize their data analysis strategies.
 Through BigQuery, they aim to run large-scale critical business applications, optimizing operations, enhancing customer experience, and reducing overall costs.

-Tapdata Cloud, an integrated real-time data platform with ETL capabilities, has observed a growing trend and demand for migration from traditional internal data warehouses to BigQuery.
-Responding to this need, Tapdata launched a solution for BigQuery data synchronization, which significantly improves data write performance into BigQuery using temporary tables, thus reducing data synchronization latency.
+TapData Cloud, an integrated real-time data platform with ETL capabilities, has observed a growing trend and demand for migration from traditional internal data warehouses to BigQuery.
+Responding to this need, TapData launched a solution for BigQuery data synchronization, which significantly improves data write performance into BigQuery using temporary tables, thus reducing data synchronization latency.
 In this article, we'll use SQL Server as a case study to delve into how to seamlessly sync data in real-time to BigQuery, making the transition to a cloud-based data warehouse effortless.

 # Background